ServiceStack/servicestack.net/MyApp/_posts/2026-08-17_go-rust-ruby-zig-typed-apis.md

 It is implemented with Ruby's standard library and has no external runtime dependencies.
 The client includes structured `WebServiceException` errors, field validation details, authentication, typed AutoQuery conventions, batch calls, one-way requests, custom URLs and file uploads.

 Ruby keeps its natural named-argument syntax and fast feedback loop.
-ServiceStack adds a consistent contract, rich metadata and a client that removes repetitive integration code—bringing more confidence without making Ruby feel like another language.
+ServiceStack adds a consistent contract, rich metadata and a client that removes repetitive integration code-bringing more confidence without making Ruby feel like another language.

 ## Zig: explicit, efficient APIs for systems software